ethyca/fides/README.md

-# Meet Fidesops: a privacy rights automation engine
+# Meet Fidesops: Privacy as Code for DSAR Orchestration

 _A part of the [greater Fides ecosystem](https://github.com/ethyca/fides)._